 2. Third Eye Tattoo

 The third eye is invisible and often referred to as the sixth chakra.
 It represents intuition and wisdom.
 It is thought to reflect our thoughts and inner voice and help guide us in making decisions.
 The powerful symbolism associated with this image makes for an incredible tattoo, and you can get creative with your design.
 Some people like to portray it on the forehead, between our two normal eyes, while others include various elements to give it a mystical appearance.
 Whatever you choose, the meaning associated with your design will serve as a reminder to stay true to yourself.

 3. Tiger Eyes Tattoo

 The tiger is a powerful predator, and in its natural habitat, it is at the top of the food chain.
-Strong and feared, it is not hard to see why people would find this animal an appealing choice to get inked.
-The tiger also represents focus and determination, and getting a tattoo of its eyes could remind you of your desires and the things you want to achieve in life.
+Strong and feared, it is not hard to see why people would find a tiger tattoo an appealing design to get inked.
+The big cat also represents focus and determination, and getting a tattoo of its eyes could remind you of your desires and the things you want to achieve in life.
 Not to mention, the mighty creature’s eyes also make for a particularly striking design, especially when it is the only part of your ink that is depicted in color.

 4. Lion Eyes Tattoo

 The lion is the king of the jungle.
 It is a beautiful and powerful animal that symbolizes bravery and courage.
 It is seen as a fearless creature but is also respected.
 Men who find these qualities appealing and want to remind themselves of their inner strength will be drawn to this design.
 You may also choose to ink its eyes, which represent guidance or a window into the soul.
 The beauty of body art is that the meaning is often unique to the wearer, making it even more meaningful.

 5. Owl Eyes Tattoo